Zeryther/mks-demo/README.md

 # mks-demo Project

 This project is an example exercise Spigot plugin, that saves the coordinates of opened trapdoors in a MySQL database.
+For inserting and deleting from the database, a QueueManager class is used that manages the data in the background to avoid problems if a player should spam a trapdoor.

 This plugin utilizes the [kotlin-commons Gigadrive library](https://gitlab.com/Gigadrive/kotlin-commons).